BahlulBoy/Dashboard-SOSMAWEBSITE_expressjs/README.md

 A project I made for a college assignment
 ## What inside project
-this project is about a dashboard website for manage database organization website. for make this project i use:
+this project is about a dashboard website for manage database organization website. for make this project, i use:
 - bootstrap
 - Node js
 - express js